top of page

 Introducing SAPSAC:

-The South African Professional Society on the Abuse of Children (SAPSAC) is a multi-professional society established in March 1999 to provide professionals who are active in the field of abused children with a forum for structured and systematic exchange of information on the subject of child abuse.
-It is a non-political and non-governmental organisation registered as an NPO and it provides for membership from the following professions:
+The South African Professional Society on the Abuse of Children (SAPSAC) is a multi-professional society established in March 1999 to provide professionals active in the field of child abuse, neglect and exploitation with a forum for the structured and systematic exchange of information, research, practice knowledge and professional experience.

 2022 in Numbers